Llorx/watcher-require/README.md

 With this module you will receive a callback when a module or its dependencies are modified.

+To receive a callback for any non-native dependecies an specific module loads, see https://github.com/Llorx/custom-require

+To always receive an updated version of your modules, checking files and dependencies modifications,see https://github.com/Llorx/updated-require

 ## Installation

 `npm install watcher-require`